harrisoncramer/gitlab.nvim/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] The "Troubleshooting" section of the README did not help
 - [ ] I've installed the required dependencies
+- [ ] I'm on the latest version of the plugin

 ## Bug Description